seznam/ima/docs/tutorial/adding-some-state.md

 ### Emitting events using the Dispatcher

-The obvious limitation of the `@ima/event/EventBus` API is that it only allows to create events that propagate up the tree of the UI components.
-The common way to propagate event in other directions, or to other parts of the UI, or from the controller to the UI is using the `app/event/Dispatcher` API.
+The obvious limitation of the `EventBus` API is that it only allows to create events that propagate up the tree of the UI components.
+The common way to propagate event in other directions, or to other parts of the UI, or from the controller to the UI is using the `Dispatcher` API.

 The Dispatcher allows any UI component and controller to register and deregister event listeners for arbitrarily named events and fire these events